-Get workbook name only
+Get workbook path only

 In this example, the goal is to return the name of the current workbook with a formula.
 This is a fairly simple problem in the latest version of Excel, which provides the TEXTAFTER function and the ...Read more